 2. Strain Your Brain, Not Your Eyes

 We use screens for just about everything: to work, to relax, or to keep up with daily life.
 Generally, we blink our eyes about 15-20 times a minute.
 That spreads tears evenly over your eyes, which keeps them from getting dry and irritated.

 When your friend is watching his mobile screen or computer screen, take a look at his eyes.
-You would probably see that his/her eyes rarely blinks.
+You would probably see that his/her eyes rarely blink.
 I’m sure that the frequency of the blinking of eyes might be less than normal.

 You don’t have to cut out all screen time.
 But a few changes to how you use your devices can be easier on your eyes.
 Every 20 minutes, take a small pause.
 Look at an object which is at least 20 feet away, for 20 seconds.
 Also, try to blink your eyes during this break.

 Make sure the lighting in the room that you are in is bright enough.
 You don’t want your device to be brighter than the surroundings.
 Stop all forms of working or screen time, two hours before going to bed.
 You will get way more from these two hours in the morning.
 [Source]

 I felt a lot of strain when I was using mobile phones on the bed before going to sleep at night.
 Then I realized that I should avoid this.
 Now, I put the lights on if I’m using mobile phones on the bed.